saracooper18/ros4hri-tutorials/README.md

 source /opt/ros/noetic
 ```

-**Note: each time you open a new terminal, you first need to source your ROS
+> 💡 each time you open a new terminal, you first need to source your ROS
-environment with this command.**
+>  environment with this command.

 Then, start `roscore`